Marcel Thil: Later life and death

-Thil remained active in boxing circles as an adviser and cornerman and was named honorary president of the Dieppe Boxing Club.
-He made a living with a company in Reims until retiring to a home in Cannes on the French Riviera.
+Thil remained active in the world of boxing as an adviser and cornerman and was named honorary president of the Dieppe Boxing Club.
+He made a living with a company in Reims until he retired to a home in Cannes on the French Riviera.

 Thil died at his home in Cannes on August 14, 1968, at the age of 64.
 Over the last couple years of his life, he was involved in two car accidents, from which he never fully recovered.
 Thil is buried in the Grand Jas Cemetery.

 Honors

 Marcel Thil was posthumously inducted into the International Boxing Hall of Fame at Canastota, New York in 2005.
 In France, a street was named in his honor in his birthplace of Saint-Dizier, and both a street and a sports stadium carry his name in the city of Reims.